openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/cpp/README.md

 * `face-detection-adas-0001`, which is a primary detection network for finding faces.
 * `landmarks-regression-retail-0009`, which is executed on top of the results from the first network and outputs a vector of facial landmarks for each detected face.
+* `face-reidentification-retail-0095`,  which is executed on top of the results from the first network and outputs a vector of features for each detected face.
 * `person-detection-action-recognition-0005`, which is a detection network for finding persons and simultaneously predicting their current actions (3 actions - sitting, standing, raising hand).
 * `person-detection-action-recognition-0006`, which is a detection network for finding persons and simultaneously predicting their current actions (6 actions: sitting, writing, raising hand, standing, turned around, lie on the desk).
 * `person-detection-raisinghand-recognition-0001`, which is a detection network for finding students and simultaneously predicting their current actions (in contrast with the previous model, predicts only if a student raising hand or not).